Top of page

 Is it helpful to take naps?

-During treatment, a nap might help give your body the additional rest it needs.
+During treatment, a short nap might help give your body the additional rest it needs.
 However, with long-term cancer-related fatigue, sleeping during the day could disrupt your night-time sleep pattern.
 In this case, a rest without sleeping might be better.

 Are there any supplements I can take to help with my fatigue?

-If you are able to, the general guidance is to eat a healthy balanced diet.
-If you have difficulties eating, you might be advised by a member of your medical team to take an additional multivitamin and mineral supplement.
-It’s important to check with consultant or CNS before taking supplements.
-Some are harmful if taken in high doses and can react with other medications and treatment for lymphoma.
+If you are able to, the general guidance is to eat a balanced diet.
+If you have difficulties eating, you might be advised by a member of your medical team to take an additional multivitamin and mineral supplement

 How can I explain my fatigue to friends and family?